-We will reserve Awosting Hall as a quarantine space for residential students who must be quarantined due to confirmed or suspected COVID-19, direct exposure to COVID-19, international or other travel where CDC recommends quarantine, or any other purpose as indicated by applicable CDC, State Department of Health, or Ulster County guidelines.
+We will reserve Awosting and Mohonk Halls as quarantine space for residential students who must be quarantined due to confirmed or suspected COVID-19, direct exposure to COVID-19, international or other travel where CDC recommends quarantine, or any other purpose as indicated by applicable CDC, State Department of Health, or Ulster County guidelines.

-Residential students with a confirmed diagnosis or exposure who live in corridor-style housing will be relocated to Awosting as will their roommate.
-The facility can accommodate 33 people who have been exposed but not confirmed COVID and/or up to 211 confirmed COVID cases.
+Residential students with a confirmed diagnosis or exposure who live in corridor-style housing will be relocated to Awosting or Mohonk as will their roommate.
+The facilities can accommodate 66 people who have been exposed but not confirmed COVID-19 and/or up to 421 confirmed COVID-19 cases.
 Once students move out of quarantine the space they occupied will be thoroughly cleaned.

 While quarantined, residential students will be provided with a refrigerator/microwave, food, support, wellness checks, and laundry and trash services.
 Length of quarantine and conditions for return to campus activities will follow official CDC and New York state guidelines.
+In addition, quarantined students will be assigned a mental health counselor and receive regular welfare checks.